GeoffreyHecht/paprika/README.md

 You can choose between two modes: **analyse** and **query**.

 The **analyse** mode will allows you to scan with [Soot](https://sable.github.io/soot/) your Application application, to detect contained code smells.
 If analyzing multiple apks, it is recommended to put them in a folder and pass the folder path to Paprika rather than executing it multiple times.
-This allows significant performance gains (up to 2x times faster).
-While in "folder mode", the arguments used to set a specific name (-n), key (-k) or package (-p) will be ignored.
+This will be up to 2x times faster While in "folder mode", the arguments used to set a specific name (-n), key (-k) or package (-p) will be ignored.

-You can use after the **query** mode on your Neo4J graph to request how much code smells your application contains.
+After analyzing, you can use the **query** mode on your Neo4J graph to request how much code smells your application contains.

-#### Analyse mode usage
+#### Analyze a single app

 ```
 usage: paprika analyse [-h] -a ANDROIDJARS -db DATABASE -n NAME -p PACKAGE -k KEY -dev DEVELOPER